 I realize nationalism has been made into a bad word.
+Guess who's leading that charge.
 Well, globalism isn’t so hot either.
 There has to be some homefolkism in there somewhere.

-For a protracted amount of time, we need to take care of us.
+For a protracted amount of time, we need to take care of us and our nation.
 Fix our problems.
 All of us together.
 Then, we can go forth.

 We have choices.

 I’m conservative.
 That’s obvious.
 I have a couple of ‘hot button’ items that decide how I vote.
 No, I won’t tell you.
 They’re my buttons, not yours.
 I vote.